Manoj-Kamal/Books-Challenge/README.md

 Install the scrapy-feedexporter-dropbox plugin using the below command

-For the Demonstartion, I have used a throwaway account.
+For the demonstartion, I have used a throwaway dropbox account.

 ```
 pip install git+https://github.com/scrapy-plugins/scrapy-feedexporter-dropbox.git